English as a Medium of Instruction (EMI) & Lehrwerkstatt

 Workshops for PhD Students, Post-Docs, and Researchers

-Accent Reduction and Voice Training in English - Workshop for PhD Students, Post-Docs, and Researchers (in-presence)
+Accent Reduction and Voice Training in English - Workshop for PhD Students, Post-Docs, and Researchers

 Develop and enhance your English pronunciation skills for a variety of professional academic contexts.